Rectification of Order under GST

 Such provision was not present in the erstwhile VAT regime and has been statutorily included under the garb of the CGST Act, 2017 in order to ensure the rights of taxpayers are protected.

-In the recent case of Spy agro industries limited vs Union of India the Hon’ble Andhra Pradesh High Court upheld that Section 161 the principles of Natural Justice must be followed in a case such rectification is adverse in nature and condemned the act of the GST Authorities of passing an order without providing an opportunity of being heard to the taxpayer.
+In the recent case of Spy Agro Industries Limited vs Union of India, the Hon’ble Andhra Pradesh High Court upheld that Section 161 of the principles of Natural Justice must be followed in a case where such rectification is adverse in nature and condemned the act of the GST Authorities of passing an order without providing an opportunity of being heard to the taxpayer.
 Further, the Court remanded back the matter before the authorities and directed them to conduct fresh proceedings and pass an order in accordance with the provisions of the GST Law.

 Conclusion and Way Forward